rajeevrmenon97/nix/README.md

 ### 🧼 Aesthetics & Theming
 - Unified GTK and QT theming
 - Plasma and Hyprland themed consistently
-- WezTerm and Ghostty with declarative color configs
+- Terminal emulators and widgets with declarative color configs
-- Custom CSS for swaync and Waybar